 - Monthly Lindemann healthcare Managers meeting to discuss suggestions and recommendations noted ensuring a multi team approach to continuity of care and approach throughout the homes.

-- 6 Monthly reviews of residents care and care plans for relatives and resident to attend with designated named nurse.
-Those involved are encouraged to become involved in the care planning process from admission and thereafter 6 monthly.
+- Six Monthly reviews of residents care and care plans for relatives and resident to attend with designated named nurse.
+Those involved are encouraged to become involved in the care planning process from admission.

 - Complaints and compliments forms are available at sing in desk at entrance and can be completed in confidence.
 We take feedback from these forms seriously.
 Solving problems and issues as quickly as possible, undertaking through investigations and look to achieve satisfaction.